 the sovereignty of the federal government.

-Back inside the Lincoln Memorial I notice there are more words on the wall etched in stone to Abraham Lincoln’s left as he is seated.
-Nothing can top the Gettysburg Address, I figure.
+Back inside the Lincoln Memorial I notice there are more words etched in stone on the north wall to Abraham Lincoln’s left as he is seated.
+I am confident that nothing can match the Gettysburg Address.
 But I may well be wrong again.
 On the occasion of his March 1865 Second Inaugural Address, looking toward the war's end, Lincoln’s prolific words again rang out.
 While the whole speech is etched in stone on the inner wall, these particular words seem most poignant:

 Both parties deprecated war; but one of them would make war rather than let the nation survive; and others would accept war rather than let it perish.
 And the war came.